GUTMA Board of Directors 2026

 Co-President (Skypuzzler)

-Sebastian is the Business Development Director of Skypuzzler, a Danish startup that provides digital air traffic control solutions.
+Sebastian is the CCO of Skypuzzler, a Danish startup that provides digital air traffic control solutions.
 Additionally, Sebastian advises and collaborates with European regulators and standards organisations as they work to build regional regulatory frameworks to enable safe and scalable drone operations.
 With more than 16 years of business experience in the drone and telecom industry, Sebastian is passionate about new technology and automation and how they can improve lives.
-Sebastian is co-founder, board member and for the last 2 years co-president of the Global UTM Association.
+Sebastian is a co-founder, board member, and, since 2019, co-president of the Global UTM Association.

 Thomas Neubauer